-To connect power, configure your ztC Edge server with redundant power supplies connected to separate sources.
+To connect power, configure an ztC Edge system licensed for two nodes with redundant power supplies connected to separate sources.
 You can optionally use uninterruptible power supplies (UPS), as shown below.

 After connecting power, return to Deploying the System.

 1IE8 is not recommended and it does not support some ztC Edge functionality.